b-s-code/eg_gnu_parallel_hpc/many_nodes/problem_description.md

 Suppose you have more simulations to run than a node has cores.

-Suppose you want to run that set of simulations in less human time than it would take using a single node.
+Suppose you want to run that set of simulations *in less human time than it would take using a single node*.

 Then you need a way to run more simulations at once than can fit on the cores of a single node.